swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-model-evaluation/chapter-3-initialize-git-and-dvc-for-local-training.md

 #### Commit the changes

-Commit the changes to Git.
+Commit the changes to Git:

 ```sh title="Execute the following command(s) in a terminal"
 # Commit the changes